 Buying guide: how to choose your diamond

-The 4Cs that make each diamond unique:
+The 4Cs that make every diamond unique:

-Cut: The Dazzling Factor of Diamond
+Cut: The Diamond’s Dazzling Factor

 1. Cut: Excellent, Very Good, Good, Fair, Poor